TITLE: Program Coordinator

 All Chicago strengthens our community’s collective efforts to prevent and end homelessness, guided by a vision of impact, influence, and inspiration.
 As our name implies, All Chicago brings together homeless service providers, non-profit partners, donors, and people with the lived experience of homelessness in a strategic effort to make homelessness history in Chicago.

-Continuum of Care and Collaborative Applicant Activities (approximately 75% of the position)
+Monitoring and Capacity Building Activities (approximately 90% of the position)

-- Support the coordination and administrative activities of internal team meetings and external CoC meetings.
+- Support the coordination and administrative activities of internal team meetings and external workgroup meetings.

 Other Tasks (approximately 5% of the position)